kujiayang/data-engineering-zoomcamp/01-docker-terraform/docker-sql/01-introduction.md

 ## Volumes

 So, we know that with docker we can restore any container to its initial state in a reproducible manner.
 But what about data?
 A common way to do so is with _volumes_.
+Volumes allow files on the host machine to be accessible to the docker container.

 Let's create some data in `test`: